 - 1 tsp salt

-- 12 TSP cold cutter cut up into small squares
+- 12 TBSP cold cutter cut up into small squares

 - 1/2 cup hot water doesn't need to be boiling

-- 3 TBS turbinado sugar for the tops
+- 3 TBSP turbinado sugar for the tops

 In a large bowl, preferably the day before or the morning of, fold in your peaches, sugars, spices and cornstach until well combined.
 Cover and store in the fridge overnight or until ready to use. when you are ready to bake, place it in the oven and bake uncovered for 15 minutes.